ctkjose/EXC-DOC/0.1.0/doc_server_views.md

 | @CONTROLLER_DIRECTORY | Path to the folder with current controller. |

-Directives are another type of placeholders that make your view more flexible.
+Directives are another type of placeholders.

 Use the **#view** directive to include the contents of another view:
 ```HTML